 The poems by Ishion Hutchinson and Tanya Shirley exemplify the region’s long-standing poetic tradition, with Ishion refashioning the Walcottian style and Shirley fiercely and boldly extending the range of Jamaican poetry in directions not seen or heard before.

 Finally, in ART-icles we feature artwork worth lingering on, work that amplifies our Caribbean imaginary.
-We are happy to provide a space for legendary artist and masman Peter Minshall to signal his wariness of getting drawn into the ongoing LGBTQ arguments in Trinidad, and the Caribbean at large, by focusing on the much broader human plane in which his work is reposed.
+We are happy to provide a space for legendary artist and masman Peter Minshall to signal his wariness of getting drawn into the ongoing LGBTQ arguments in Trinidad, and the Caribbean at large, by focusing on the much broader human plane in which his work reposes.
 While his rainbow image might lend itself to being coopted into current sexual rights-based activism, Minsh made it clear that his piece wasn’t intended as activism, and wasn’t to be mobilized in that way, even though he is very much in support of such activism.
 In contrast to Minsh’s inherent optimism of spirit the artworks by Sheena Rose and Kelley-Ann Lindo hint at the dark side of island life.
 If visual art can be seen as another language, aren’t these works also examples of Caribbean writing?

 With PREE, we’ve attempted to create a powerful and agile platform for Caribbean writing, one as capable as a dragonfly of migrating across oceans, moving in any direction, and changing direction suddenly.
-Thus, although the opening team involved in this inaugural edition of PREE is largely Jamaican, plans are afoot to vary this in future editions.
+Thus, although the opening team involved in this inaugural edition of PREE is largely Jamaican, plans are afoot to vary this in the future.
 I feel blessed and highly favored to have had the opportunity of being ‘selector’ for this first issue of PREE, and am grateful that 85% of the invited writers submitted without hesitation.
 The result is a stimulating compilation of reading material, along with provocative images sourced from Caribbean artists and photographers.
 We look forward to publishing two issues of PREE each year and invite writers to submit work they would like to see in PREE.
 The theme of our next issue is Pressure.

 In Edmondson’s words, responses to European ideas by rewriting European texts.